Stellarist/VKDemo/README.md

-# VKDemo
+# VKEngine

-A toy demo with Vulkan.
+A toy engine in Vulkan.

 ┌─────────────────────────────────────────┐
 │          Application Layer              │